paulbricman/autocurricula/README.md

         # Every round, latest players play all compatible past players.
         return [(latest_g, d) for d in ds] + [(latest_d, g) for g in gs]
 ```

 If you implement a new such autocurriculum, make sure to contribute it back to the library for others to use with their own games.

+## Acknowledgements

+The development of scale-friendly features has been enabled by access to the [TPU Research Cloud](https://sites.research.google/trc/about/).